fossxo/fossxo-gdd/source/technical-design/states.rst

 ==================
 Options Menu State
 ==================
+The options menu state shows the various options related widgets and saves the games options.
+Its responsibilities are:

 *   Show the :ref:`ref-ui-options` menu widgets.
-*   Apply the user provided options and save the options to disk.
+*   Apply the user provided options and save the :ref:`ref-game-configuration-file` to disk.
 *   Allow resetting options to default values.
-*   Go back to the :ref:`ref-main-menu-state`.
+*   Go back to the main menu state.

 ..  rubric:: Footnotes